Henri Emmanuelli: Political career

-He joined the Socialist Party in 1971.
-On the request of François Mitterrand he was, at the age of 27, a candidate in the legislative elections of March 1973 in the second circonscription of Lot-et-Garonne.
-But it was on 19 March 1978 that he was elected for the first time as the deputy for the third electoral district of Landes, which moved the district to the left-wing.
+Emmanuelli joined the Socialist Party in 1971.
+On the request of François Mitterrand he was, at the age of 27, a candidate in the 1978 legislative election in the 2nd constituency of Lot-et-Garonne.
+But it was on 19 March 1978 that he was elected for the first time as the deputy for the 3rd constituency of Landes, which moved the district to the left-wing.
 In 1982, he was elected for the first time as the President of the General Council of Landes.
-Between 1981 and 1986, he served in the governments of Pierre Mauroy and Laurent Fabius as the Secretary of State charged with the DOM-TOM territories of France and between 1981 and 1983, as Secretary of State for Budget between 1983 and 1986, and Secretary of State for Consumption between 1984 and 1986.
+Between 1981 and 1986, he served in the governments of Pierre Mauroy and Laurent Fabius as Secretary of State tasked with the DOM-TOM territories of France (1981–1983), Secretary of State for the Budget (1983–1986) as well as Secretary of State for Consumption (1984–1986).

-Between January 1992 and April 1993, he was chairman of the National Assembly.
+Between January 1992 and April 1993, he was President of the National Assembly.
 He was then elected First Secretary of the Socialist Party in June 1994 and held this office until October 1995.
-His election to this position was seen as revenge for the Mitterrand wing of the Socialist Party against Michel Rocard, the incumbent First Secretary, who had been weakened by the party's poor result in the 1994 European Parliament election.
+His election to this position was seen as "revenge" for the Mitterrand wing of the Socialist Party against Michel Rocard, the incumbent First Secretary, who had been weakened by the party's poor result in the 1994 European Parliament election.
 However, he was defeated by Lionel Jospin in the race to represent the Socialist Party in the 1995 presidential election.
-Jospin also took on the role of First Secretary of the party in October 1995.
+Jospin also took on the role of First Secretary in October 1995.
 One year later, Emmanuelli was convicted for the illicit financing of the party when he was its treasurer.
 He re-entered politics in 2000.

 Whilst he was a faithful supporter of Mitterrand until the latter's death, he is identified as belonging to the left-wing of the Socialist Party, and was one of the leaders of the party's "New World" faction formed in 2002 that aimed to steer the party leftwards after Jospin's poor performance in that year's presidential election.
-In the campaigns for the Referendum on the European Constitution in 2005 and the Treaty of Rome of 2004, he publicly declared himself in favour of the no campaign; this put him in direct opposition to the official line of the Socialist Party, which was in favour of the treaty.
-He believed that the treaty was a move away from the idea of a Federal Europe, which he endorsed, notably in his "Plea for Europe".
-He is followed by his close supporters, one of which is Michel Vergnier, the deputy for la Creuse.
+In the campaigns for the referendum on the European Constitution in 2005 and the Treaty of Rome of 2004, he publicly declared himself in favour of the "no" campaign; this put him in direct opposition to the official line of the Socialist Party, which was in favour of the treaty.
+He believed that the treaty was a move away from the idea of a federal Europe, which he endorsed, notably in his "Plea for Europe".
+He was followed by his close supporters, one of which was Michel Vergnier, a deputy for Creuse.
 In 2000, he took part in the Congress of Grenoble of the Socialist Party and was an avid campaigner for a Socialist Party that was aligned to the left.
-For the Congress of Mans in November 2005, he associated himself with the New Socialist Party motion of Arnaud Montebourg, Vincent Peillon, and Benoît Hamon.
+For the Congress of Le Mans in November 2005, he associated himself with the New Socialist Party motion of Arnaud Montebourg, Vincent Peillon and Benoît Hamon.